-Origin of antherFrench anthère from Modern Latin anthera (in L, medicine composed of flowers) < Gr anthēros, blooming < IE *andher-, a sprout, stalk < base *andh-: see antho-
+Origin of antherFrench anthère from Modern Latin anthera (in L, medicine composed of flowers) from Classical Greek anth?ros, blooming from Indo-European an unverified form andher-, a sprout, stalk from base an unverified form andh-: see antho-

 Origin of antherMedieval Latin anthēra pollen from Latin a medicine extracted from flowers from Greek from feminine of anthēros flowery from anthos flower